rpglab/HDL_BDQ/README.md

 ## Citation:
 If you use these codes for your work, please cite the following paper:

-Cunzhi Zhao and Xingpeng Li, “Cunzhi Zhao and Xingpeng Li, “Hierarchical Deep Learning Model for Degradation Prediction per Look-Ahead Scheduled Battery Usage Profile”, *IEEE Transactions on Smart Grid*, Sep.
-2024.
+Cunzhi Zhao and Xingpeng Li, “Cunzhi Zhao and Xingpeng Li, “Hierarchical Deep Learning Model for Degradation Prediction per Look-Ahead Scheduled Battery Usage Profile”, *IEEE Transactions on Smart Grid*, vol. 16, no. 2, pp. 1925 - 1937, Mar.
+2025.

 Paper website: https://rpglab.github.io/resources/HDL-BDQ/